 Call for Cases

-If you are interested in giving a presentation, fill out the form to send your submission to the Program Committee.
+If you are interested in submitting a case, please fill out the form to send your submission to the Program Committee.
 We are looking for half-day masterclasses (3-hours) on day one and 40-minute presentations or workshops during the second day.
+We are seeking facilitators for tutorials focusing on various test automation skill levels and tools.
+New testers require guidance and practical exercises to learn and improve.
+Experienced specialists want to refine their skills and learn about new tools.
+These tutorials are a 3-hour hands-on, deep dive into a specific tool, technology or approach.

 Note: After your online submission, you will receive an automatic confirmation by email.
 If you don’t receive an email within 24 hours, please contact Joyca van Essen via +31 (0)40-214 62 02 or send an email to joyca@ckc-seminars.nl